arnolddevos/epsilonio/README.md

 ### Interpreter

-Defines `Fiber` and `Runtime`.

-The interpreter `Runtime` contains the logic to execute an effect data structure.
-It provides `unsafeRunAsync` and `unsafeRunSync`.
-It depends on a `Platform` which, in this version, encapsulates a java `ForkJoinPool`.
+Defines the logic to execute an effect data structure.

 ### Direct